 2/ You need to prepare the 3D printing instructions with Cura.
 The software part is OK because it offers very few options, so it is pretty straightforward.
 It takes some time (a few minutes at least) to properly transcript the STL file into the gCode for the 3D printer.

 3/ Once the 3D instruction files are transferred on the microSD card (automatically done by Cura) you can plug the microSD into the SD card reader on the printer.
-It is not as easy as it seems, because the microSD is small and fragile, and the reader not clearly visible, which makes you weary of breaking/damaging the card or the reader in the process.
+It is not as easy as it seems, because the microSD is small and fragile, and the reader not clearly visible, which makes you wary of breaking/damaging the card or the reader in the process.
 Even after several 3D prints, this remained a tricky step for us.

 4/ At this time only you may switch the 3D printer on.
 The extrusion head starts moving in the upper left corner and the fan begins to blow.
 Heating can take several minutes, and then the 3D printing process starts.
 If any parameter is wrong or the 3D printer is not properly calibrated, the extruder will damage the print bed surface and/or put plastic everywhere.